mnwachukwu/TM14.Networking/README.md

 In order to make quick usage of the data transfer functionality, a `Packet` implementation has been included so that structured data contracts can be created between a client and server program.

-It is written in .Net Standard 2.0 so that it can be used in your .Net Framework, .Net Core, and .Net 5 applications.
+It is written against .Net Standard 2.0 so that it can be used in your .Net Framework, .Net Core, and .Net 5 applications.

 # Example Usage